STRATEGIC PLAN 2023 - 2026

 Higher education is ever-changing, especially at the community college level, given the focus on developing and providing educational programming geared towards a constantly evolving workforce.
 Our seven CCSNH colleges must continue to be nimble to address community workforce needs and remain affordable to best serve a diverse group of students – the vast majority of whom remain in New Hampshire after completing their education and contribute to the quality of life in the Granite State.

 This three-year strategic plan has been developed through a collaborative process across the seven colleges, the Board of Trustees, The Foundation for New Hampshire Community Colleges (Foundation), and external advisors.
-Through this process, five pillars were established each with associated goals, objectives, tactics, and metrics to allow for guidance and to evaluate progress.
-Each pillar has a symbiotic relationship with one another, and progress on each necessitates an integrated process through working groups and ongoing collaboration.
+Through this process, pillars were established each with associated goals, objectives, tactics, and metrics to allow for guidance and to evaluate progress.
+Each pillar has a symbiotic relationship with the others, and progress on each necessitates an integrated process through working groups and ongoing collaboration.
 CCSNH colleges shall work to align individual college plans with the goals outlined herein.
 We anticipate there will be an intensive review at the halfway point of this plan’s implementation (June of 2024) to analyze progress and recommend modifications for continued relevance.

 OUR